alp78/gfetchseq/README.rst

 The output will include a new bed file converted from the interval source file, and a friendly formatted fasta file containing all sequences, downloaded to current folder, with record IDs in the following form:

-*genName_genStart-genEndStrand*
+*genName|genStart-genEnd|Strand*

 and with record descriptions including the name (if applicable) and/or index of the sequence.

-DNA alphabet will be converted to lower case if the flag was "yes".
+DNA alphabet will be converted to upper case if the flag was "yes".

 |